liferay/liferay-docs/devGuide/en/chapters/11-alloy-ui.markdown

 <!-- TODO Add screenshot of demo -->

 Let's take a look at how we did this with Alloy UI.
+First we added our HTML - that displays a button of Alloy UI's `aui-btn` button class.

-First, we used a script element to reference Alloy's "seed" file, `aui-min.js`.
+Then, we used a script element to reference Alloy's "seed" file, `aui-min.js`.
 The seed file includes the bare minimum core code required for Alloy UI.
 Any additional code is loaded dynamically by YUI.

     <script src="http://cdn.alloyui.com/2.0.0pr5/aui/aui-min.js"></script>

-Then, we added a button of class `aui-btn`.
-This is an Alloy UI button class.
-Lastly, we specify a script to that finds the first button of class `aui-btn` and sets its width to 500 pixels on clicking it.
+Lastly, our script selects the first button of class `aui-btn` on the page and sets the button's width to 500 pixels on clicking it.
 How's that for dynamic content!

+Let's take a closer look at this script.
+It uses YUI and Alloy UI in what is commonly referred to as a "sandbox".
+Sandbox is a pattern in which the content of one sandbox stays separate from that of other sandboxes.

+I've entertained the analogy, thinking of the countless hours I spent as a child using my die-cast metal toy tractor to plant imaginary crops in my toy sandbox.
+It was wonderful place to let my imagination go wild and grow acres and acres of fictitious crops.

+The UI sandbox is similar to a toy sandbox, but safer, and perhaps more fun.
+Unlike my childhood sandbox, that inevitably was raided by friends, siblings, and my dog, your UI sandbox keeps your code safe from namespace clashes with other code on your page.

+The sandbox is simply a callback where you run your code.
+If follows this
+format:

+`YUI().use(`*[package 1, ...  package n,]*` function(A) { // Your code goes here });`

+`YUI()` is a function call onto which you attach `.use(...)` to use your code.
+As parameters, you pass in packages required by your code and finally a function containing your code.
+Our example code required YUI's `event` and `node` packages.
+As our final argument, we passed in our function with *the* Alloy object as parameter `A`.
+Alloy's classes are stored in the `A` object.
+Within our function, we perform our presentation logic, leveraging Alloy's API via its mighty `A` object.
+We'll get into more details on the API shortly.

-Now, let's try doing the same thing in a portlet.
+Now that we've disected our example, let's get the example to work in a portlet.
 First, specify the Alloy UI's taglib as a dependency in the `liferay-plugin-package.properties` for the portlet's project.
 You can specify this dependency via *Design* view of the file in Liferay IDE.
 Or you could open the file and add the following assignment:

     portal-dependency-tlds=aui.tld